cutemirraa/school_projects/README.md

 ---

 ## About
-This repository contains my data analysis and machine learning projects created for educational and portfolio purposes.
+This repository contains my data analysis projects created for educational and portfolio purposes.

 ## Author
 Zaripova Almira